codeforeurope/water-ui/ReadmeUI.md

-# Override main project can do this by
+# To integrate ui whilst using https://github.com/codeforireland2/swagger-mongoose-react-firebase as base you Override main project by

 ```shell
 git pull https://github.com/codeforeurope/water-ui